Birth, Marriage & Death Indexes

 New BMD Index Transcripts

-We’re currently transcribing the BMD Indexes, which will integrate into our SmartSearch technology, previously only available from 1984, into all of the earlier records.
-You can find potential children from a marriage, and vice versa, you can also jump from one person's marriage record to their partner's record.
-So far the smart search is included for births between 1837 and 2005, marriages between 1837 and 2005 and deaths between 1900-2005.
+We’ve fully transcribed the BMD Indexes (1837 - 2005), and have integrated them into our SmartSearch technology.
+This allows you to find potential children from a marriage, and vice versa, you can also jump from one person's marriage record to their partner's record.
 You can search for a record using a name, area or date.
 You can also use the partner's name to search for a marriage, e.g. searching for John Smith marrying Jane.

 To search the transcripts, select one of the three options for births, marriages or deaths from the 'Search Options' page.